Asteski/WinMac/README.md

 - **Enhanced File Explorer** - improved File Explorer looks and cleaned up context menus, which makes File Explorer load fast and look clean

-- **Enhanced Terminal** - custom prompt and a ton of custom functions, bringing most commonly used macOS/Linux commands
+- **Enhanced Terminal** - custom prompt and a ton of new custom functions and aliases, bringing most commonly used macOS/Linux commands

 - **Enhanced Icons** - refresh legacy and default Windows components with modern set of icons